 World-class education with hands-on training, broad clinical and surgical experience, first-rate mentoring, and unparalleled research opportunities

 The Harvard Ophthalmology Residency Training Program is one of the premier ophthalmology training programs in the country.
-Directed by Carolyn Kloek, MD, and co-directed by Alice Lorch, MD, the program offers a stellar educational experience under the mentorship of some of the nation’s finest faculty.
+Directed by Alice Lorch, MD, MPH, the program offers a stellar educational experience under the mentorship of some of the nation’s finest faculty.
 Learn more about our program below or apply today.

 Joan W. Miller, MD

 You’ll gain exposure to diverse patient populations and pathologies in a variety of hospital settings.
 Although most of your time will be spent at Mass.
 Eye and Ear, Harvard Ophthalmology’s multi-affiliate structure offers you the unique opportunity to rotate through six academic institutions:

 - Brigham and Women’s Hospital